 Scholarships and Awards

 NRCSA honors excellence in its member schools annually through a scholarship program designed to help deserving students attend college and pursue careers in public education.
 There are two different awards given, the NRCSA Scholarships and the Gary Fisher Fine Arts Scholarship.
 The NRCSA scholarships are endowed through the Lincoln Community Foundation through a gift made by the family of Sheila Dickenson Dinsmore Graf.
 The Gary Fisher Fine Arts Scholarship is funded through donations from NRCSA members, business affiliates, and a portion of the proceeds from the annual NRCSA golf tournament.
-Last year NRCSA gave $9,500.00 dollars in scholarships to students from its member schools, and through the generosity of the Graf family this number will increase in the coming years.
+Currently NRCSA gives $16,000.00 dollars in scholarships to students from its member schools, and through the generosity of the Graf family this number will increase in the coming years.
 NRCSA is also hopeful that the Gary Fisher Fine Arts Scholarship will grow as well.

 The NRCSA Scholarships

 NRCSA awards scholarships on an annual basis.
 Graduating seniors from NRCSA member schools are eligible to apply for these scholarships.
 The dollar amounts awarded may vary depending on the funding available through the endowment.
 Each member school district may submit one boy and one girl in this scholarship competition.